Edward Carrington: 1781–1783

 In July 1781, Greene granted Carrington leave to try to fill the vacancy in the 4th Continental Artillery Regiment after Thomas Proctor resigned in April.
 Greene filled the quartermaster general position with a deputy in case Carrington returned.
 During the Siege of Yorktown, Carrington, Ebenezer Stevens, and John Lamb rotated responsibility as Henry Knox's chief assistant.
 It is not clear if Carrington exercised direct command over Whitehead Coleman's company of the 1st Artillery or the three companies of the 4th Artillery present at Yorktown.
 Since he never received promotion, Carrington resumed his post as quartermaster general under Greene in the summer of 1782 and served in that capacity until the end of the war.

-Later career
+Postwar career

+Following the conflict, Carrington returned to Cumberland County, where voters elected and re-elected him to one year terms as one of their (part-time) representatives in the Virginia House of Delegates.
+Virginia legislators thrice sent Carrington as one of their five delegates to the Continental Congress from 1786 to 1788.
+However, when Carrington was in New York, Powhatan County voters elected him as one of their representatives.
+Patrick Henry and his local allies objected to Carrington serving in both legislatures, and he missed one summer Virginia session while attending the Continental Congress in New York, but Powhatan voters re-elected him nonetheless.
+Carrington also sought to become a delegate to the Virginia Ratifying Convention of 1788, but lost to antifederalist allies of Henry, and he also made an unsuccessful campaign to be presidential elector in 1789, so he didn't run for Congress.

-Carrington served as treasurer at the first meeting of Virginia's Society of the Cincinnati on October 9, 1783.
-During the war, Carrington became a friend and confidant of George Washington.
-Virginia sent Carrington as a delegate to the Continental Congress from 1786 to 1788.
-(Boatner states that it was 1785–1787.)
-He often visited Washington at Mount Vernon during this period.
-After being elected president, Washington appointed Carrington as the first U.S. Marshal for Virginia, a position he held from 1789 until March 1791.
-He then served as Virginia's supervisor of the revenue from 1791 to 1794.
-The new president often sought Carrington's advice on political matters.
-During his second term, President Washington offered Carrington the posts of Attorney General and Secretary of War, which were declined.
+Carrington also became a charter member of Virginia's Society of the Cincinnati, and first served as its treasurer on October 9, 1783.
+During the war, Carrington became a friend and confidant of George Washington, and later advised his former commander about appointments and Virginia politics.
+He visited Washington at Mount Vernon several times during his travels in this period.
+Carrington also ran for Virginia's 9th congressional district in 1788, losing to Theodorick Bland.